-In France it is important to understand the significance of hierarchy.
+In France, it is important to understand the significance of hierarchy.
 In French organisations, positions and the corresponding power levels are clearly defined.
-Most communication lies underneath the surface and is a complex network of personal ties and alliances that helps people to accomplish matters.
+Most communication lies underneath the surface and is a complex network of personal ties and alliances that help people to accomplish matters.

 French communication expert Yvon Laret also stresses the importance of personal networks: “For the French, knowing and comprehending each other’s background is essential.
 Doing business without knowing the person opposite you is out of the question.”

 If you want to hire the right person for the job, it is crucial to find some common ground.